 “Typically, lawyers create around 3-4 wills a day, and there was a 6 feet line of people waiting to get legal help”.

 Cartland believes that the success of the project comes from proper planning.

 “My advice for people who are thinking about innovations is to plan and think through.
-Many people don't think much about what is going to happen to their product after it's released.
-They don't think about the end-user.
-They don't think about who is going to use it, where it is going to be placed.
+Many people don’t think much about what will happen to their product after it’s released.
+They don’t think about the end-user.
+They don’t think about who is going to use it or where it will be placed.
 So, my advice is to think through and plan."